cyrusstoller/RevTilt/README.md

 Cyrus and Ryan won first place at the AT&T Hackathon on Hacking Autism in April 2013.

+### Press

+So far there have been stories about RevTilt written by the LA Times, CNN, and SFGate.
+Click [here](http://www.revtilt.com/press) for a complete list.

 # Getting you development environment setup

 You will need to create a `.env` file in the `RevTilt` directory.
 You should have the following variables defined.